 7. Pumpkin Spice Latte (PSL)

-Most Starbucks patrons and baristas will agree that any list of good Starbucks hot drinks that omits the PSL is incomplete as the pumpkin spice latte is one of Starbucks ‘ most popular holiday treats.
+Most Starbucks patrons and baristas will agree that any list of good Starbucks hot drinks that omits the PSL is incomplete.
+The pumpkin spice latte is one of Starbucks ‘ most popular holiday treats.
+It’s easily the best hot coffee for the fall season.

 Starbucks introduced the pumpkin spice latte as a Thanksgiving treat and it has continued to be such a hit that it comes back towards the end of August every year.